St. Francis Xavier Church (Baltimore): Independent parish

-In 1863, the Jesuits helped the congregation purchase a building, which was dedicated the next year under the current name.
+In 1863, with St. Ignatius Church under Fr Anthony Ciampi, the Jesuits helped the Black congregation purchase a building, which was dedicated the next year under the current name.

 In 1871, the Mill Hill Fathers arrived from England at the request of the local bishop, to minister to African-Americans.
 They were given charge of the parish that same year.
-Within the few decades, the Mill Hill operations in the US were spun off into a new religious society, the Society of St Joseph of the Sacred Heart (aka the Josephites).
+Within the few decades, the Mill Hill operations in the US were spun off into a new religious society, the Society of St Joseph of the Sacred Heart (also known as the Josephites).
 They administer the parish to this day.

 The parish would move to a new location in 1932, and again in 1968 to its present location at the intersection of Caroline and Oliver streets.
 The (now-coeducational) Oblates school and convent are still located within walking distance.

 Inculturation

-During the Black Catholic Movement of the late 60s to 1990s, the parish would become the first to allow and practice shouting, a distinct form of Black Christian liturgical dance (which Black Catholics adopted from Black Protestantism).
+During the Black Catholic Movement of the late 1960s to 1990s, the parish would become the first to allow and practice shouting, a distinct form of Black Christian liturgical dance (which Black Catholics adopted from Black Protestantism).

+Spiritans

+Following the closure of numerous Black Catholic parishes in Baltimore in 2024, administration of St. Francis Xavier was transferred from the Josephites to the Spiritans.